Table of Contents

 Classic Les Paul Design

-The Les Paul Studio features the iconic single-cutaway body shape with a mahogany body and a carved maple top.
+The Les Paul Studio features the iconic single-cutaway body shape with a mahogany and carved maple top.
 The body is bordered.

 Alnico Humbuckers

-Equipped with Alnico Classic Pro humbuckers and ceramic single-coil pickups, it produces a wide range of tones, from warm and mellow to fat and powerful, suitable for various musical styles.
+Equipped with Alnico Classic Pro humbuckers and ceramic single-coil pickups, it produces a wide range of tones, from warm and mellow to fat and robust, suitable for various musical styles.

 SlimTaper Neck Profile